 More bright colors.
 This time in the Pacific Coast beach town of Jaco.

 I hope you enjoyed these street art specimens.
 Which one is your favorite?

 You may want to check out European Street Art to Fuel Your Wanderlust.

-If you are curious about what it costs to travel long-term in Latin America be sure to read Our 2019 Latin American Travel Costs.
+If you are curious about what it costs to travel long-term in Latin America be sure to read Wind and Whim’s 2019 Travel Costs – Latin America.